 The Deanship of Student Affairs at Birzeit University held on February 27, 2017 a roundtable to discuss the role of universities in electoral awareness and encouraging youth participation in the political process.
-The meeting was attended by Birzeit University president Abdellatif Abuhijleh, representatives from the Central Electoral Commission-Palestine, other Palestinian universities, and the heads of student councils.
+The meeting was attended by Birzeit University president Abdullatif Abuhijleh, representatives from the Central Electoral Commission-Palestine, other Palestinian universities, and the heads of student councils.

 Dean of Student Affairs Mohammad Al Ahmad addressed the importance of this meeting, which seeks to enhance students’ awareness and participation in the coming local elections, especially highlighting the role of women in the political process in Palestine.
 “Your choice affects the public interest of our nation.
 Political participation reflects our commitment to the youth’s right of expression, culture of pluralism and the democratic transition of power through elections.”